Baidu vs Google: 5 reasons why you really should be using Baidu ads in 2019

 #4: Baidu is growing rapidly

 China’s current domestic internet usage is around 800 million people and is expected to grow to 1 billion in the next 2 years.
 With Baidu developing native mobile search applications all the time with Chinese mobile carriers, it’s likely to continue growing in the coming years.
 Baidu is also laser-focused on the search market with around 99.7% of their income coming from online marketing and advertising services (compared to Google’s 88%).
 Baidu’s success is expected to carry internationally where there are no internet restrictions and Chinese users who live overseas or are travelling overseas will expect to use Baidu as their primary search engine.

 #5: It’s difficult to get started on Baidu

-There is also an approval process for ads and you will be assigned a service representative who’s job it will be to check in on you and make sure that you aren’t advertising anything that might be deemed sensitive in a China.
+There is also an approval process for ads and you will be assigned a service representative who’s job it will be to check in on you and make sure that you aren’t advertising anything that might be deemed sensitive in China.
 Now, all this might seem like a reason good reason not to use Baidu ads but it’s actually a great opportunity for companies who are willing to put in a little effort which many of your competitors won’t bother doing.
-None of those process is ‘hard’, it’s mostly just time consuming and requires Chinese administrative help that can provide the right documentation to appease the censors.
+None of these processes are ‘hard’, it’s mostly just time consuming and requires Chinese administrative help that can provide the right documentation to appease the censors.